ragini-sinha03/datafun-06-eda_02/README.md

 ## Data transformation and feature engineering
 Transformed the data by renaming two columns and adding one additional column.

-## Chose two goal questions to answer
+## Chose a goal questions to answer
 Chose the following a questions to answer through data analysis:
 "How many years would the Great Britain take to catch up in terms of life expectancy.